callmecavs/bricks.js/README.md

 ## API / Events

 Bricks instances are extended with [Knot.js](https://github.com/callmecavs/knot.js), a browser-based event emitter.
 Use the event emitter syntax to add and remove handlers for the events emitted by the API methods.
+Review the emitter syntax [here](https://github.com/callmecavs/knot.js#api).

 Bricks exposes the following methods and events: